uxuycom/uxuy-docsite/docs/term-of-service.md

 ## 9. ACCESS TO THIRD-PARTY DERIVATIVES PROTOCOLS

 UXUY provides an interface that may enable users to access decentralized derivatives or perpetual contract trading protocols.
 These protocols are developed and operated independently by third parties.
-UXUY does not control, maintain, operate, or act as a counterparty to any transactions
+UXUY does not control, maintain, operate, or act as a counterparty to any transactions conducted through these protocols.

 ### Non-Custodial Interface Only

 UXUY acts solely as a non-custodial interface provider.
 We do not execute trades, custody funds, or provide clearing or settlement services.
-Any interaction with third-party trading
-Formatted: Font: 14 pt, Bold
-Formatted: Font: Boldprotocols is initiated directly by you, and your wallet interacts with those protocols on a peer-to-protocol basis.
+Any interaction with third-party trading protocols is initiated directly by you, and your wallet interacts with those protocols on a peer-to-protocol basis.

 ### User Responsibilities

 You are solely responsible for ensuring that your use of derivatives-related functionality is lawful under the laws of your jurisdiction.
 Access to such features may be restricted in certain regions by law or by the technical configuration of the underlying protocols.
 You must comply with any applicable legal and technical requirements.

 ### Fees and Risks

 UXUY does not charge or collect any trading fees related to your use of third-party derivatives protocols.
 Any trading fees, funding rates, or penalties are determined and handled by the underlying protocol.
 You assume full responsibility for understanding the risks of derivatives trading, including the risk of financial loss, liquidation, slippage, or technical failure.

 ### No Warranties or Guarantees

 UXUY makes no representations or warranties regarding the availability, performance, or accuracy of any third-party protocol accessed via the Services.
 Your use of such features is entirely at your own risk.

+## 10. COPY TRADING DISCLAIMER

+### Eligibility

+Users must meet the investor qualification requirements under the laws and regulations of their jurisdiction.
+The Platform does not undertake any responsibility to review or confirm your eligibility.

+You must be at least 18 years old, have full civil capacity, and possess sufficient knowledge and experience to understand the nature and risks of the products traded.You represent that you are the lawful owner of the funds in your UXUY account, and you guarantee that the source of such funds or digital assets is legitimate and will not be used for any unlawful purpose through the Platform.

+### Trading Services

+The Platform only provides technical tools and information display.
+It does not constitute any form of investment advice, asset management, or fiduciary trading.
+You should carefully assess the authenticity, legality, and validity of any virtual currency/digital asset information and assume all risks and losses arising therefrom.

+Unless expressly required by law, the Platform has no obligation to conduct prior review of all user information, digital asset information, trading activities, or other related matters.

+### Disputes and Legal Obligations

+If disputes arise between you and other users during the use of copy trading services, and either party or both parties jointly request mediation by the Platform, the Platform has the right to make a determination at its sole discretion, and you agree to accept the Platform's judgment and outcome.

+Such mediation does not preclude your right to file a lawsuit or arbitration with competent authorities.

+You acknowledge and agree that the Platform may provide your user information and transaction records to governmental authorities (including judicial and administrative agencies) upon their request.

+If you are suspected of infringing the intellectual property rights or other legitimate rights of others, the Platform, upon its preliminary determination of potential infringement or illegality, has the right to provide your necessary identity information to the rights holder or relevant authorities.

+### Disclaimer of Liability

+You acknowledge and agree that the Platform shall not be liable for any damages (including but not limited to loss of profits, goodwill, use, or data) arising from, among other things:

+- Losses from copy trading strategies
+- Delays, failures, or deviations in automated trade execution
+- Liquidations or losses caused by extreme market volatility
+- System failures, network interruptions, hacking, or other force majeure events
+- The Platform's reasonable determination that certain users or trading activities may involve significant illegality or breach
+- The Platform's reasonable determination that a user's conduct may be unlawful or improper
+- Costs and losses arising from the purchase or use of information, services, or transactions through the Platform
+- Misunderstanding of copy trading services
+- Any loss not attributable to the Platform
+- Any partial or total loss resulting from your direct or indirect participation in copy trading

+### Risks of Copy Trading

+Risks associated with copy trading include, but are not limited to:

+- Automated trade execution, where your account may open or close positions without manual intervention
+- Trade delays that may increase costs
+- Execution failures of copy trades
+- Risks from traders or strategies you copy that may exceed the funds you allocated

+The copy trading function provided by the Platform is for reference only.
+All investment decisions are made at your own risk.

+You should independently assess whether such investment is suitable in light of your objectives and financial situation.

+You are solely responsible for any losses resulting from the automatic execution of trades using the copy trading function.

+All trading data and activity displayed by the Platform are for informational purposes only and do not constitute investment advice.

+The Platform reserves the final right of interpretation of this Section to the extent permitted by law.

-## 10. LIMITATION OF LIABILITY
+## 11. LIMITATION OF LIABILITY
 In no event will the Protected Parties' aggregate liability arise out of or in connection with the Site, the Services, and the UXUY Network (and any of their content and functionality), any performance or nonperformance of the Services, your Distributed Ledger Technology